 1. Keep It Clean

-Washing your car regularly not only keeps your vehicle looking nice, it also prevents rust, build-up and cracks.
+Washing or car detailing your car regularly not only keeps your vehicle looking nice, it also prevents rust, build-up and cracks.
 As many of us wash their car themselves it is important to get out to a car wash about once a month to get the undercarriage rinsed as well.
 As we travel on the road dust, debris and salt kick up underneath our cars into every nook, cranny and crevasse which can lead to damaging rust, withering away our chassis, frame and exhaust system which can lead to thousands of dollars in repair bills.

 2. Watch the Road